 2. Because you didn’t go to bed on time and now feel too tired

-Explaining that you didn’t go to the gym because you “didn’t feel like it”, isn’t going to be very defensible!
+Explaining that you didn’t go to the gym because you “didn’t feel like it”, isn’t very defensible.

 Considering the defensibility of our ideas and actions greatly increases the chances that your decisions are of the highest quality.